taleldayekh/talel.io-backend/README.md

 # Architecture

-The project structure is organized to follow a three tier layered architecture where each layer depend only on the layer below.
+The project structure is organized to follow a three tier layered architecture that modularize the interface, business logic and data access and where each layer depend only on the layer below.

 One core concept is to keep the domain model which is part of the _*business logic layer*_ free from depending on any of the other layers and rather make dependencies flow inwards and to the domain model.